bzz/computing-history/people/vannevar-bush.md

  - Claude Shannon, who was his student

 ### what to read
- - ["As we may think"](https://web.archive.org/web/20011215033047id_/http://www.isg.sfu.ca:80/~duchier/misc/vbush/vbush-all.shtml) in Atlantic Monthly, July 1945
+ - Article ["As we may think"](https://web.archive.org/web/20011215033047id_/http://www.isg.sfu.ca:80/~duchier/misc/vbush/vbush-all.shtml) in Atlantic Monthly, July 1945
- - Book "From Memex to Hypertext: Vannevar Bush and the Mind's Machine", 1991 by James M. Nyce and Paul Kahn
+ - Book ["From Memex to Hypertext: Vannevar Bush and the Mind's Machine"](https://archive.org/details/FromMemexToHypertext), 1991 by James M. Nyce and Paul Kahn
  - https://www.ibiblio.org/pioneers/bush.html

 ### what to watch
- - videos from The MIT/Brown symposium from 1995, celebrating the 50th anniversary of article "As we may think" http://dougengelbart.org/content/view/258/000/
+ - MIT/Brown [Vannevar Bush symposium](http://dougengelbart.org/content/view/258/000/), celebrating the 50th anniversary of "As we may think" pubilcation, 1995
- -